mparno/fenics-web/source/support/index.rst

 #. *Is P2/P0 a stable element for Stokes?*
 #. *What is the best way to post-process my solution?*

+Questions **not** suitable for scicomp.stackexchange include questions
+like:

-Questions not suitable for scicomp.stackexchange include questions like *"Periodic boundary conditions give wrong results for BDM3 elements in parallel"* (this should be reported as a bug/issue, see below) or *"Can't find Boost when configuring on Windows 3.11"* (this should be reported to the fenics-support mailing list, see below).
+#. *Periodic boundary conditions give wrong results for BDM3 elements in parallel* (this should be reported as a bug/issue, see below)
+#. *Can't find Boost when configuring on Windows 3.11* (this should be reported to the fenics-support mailing list, see below).

 Before running away and posting on scicomp.stackexchange, please note the following: